avitej-iyer/584_Midterm_1_Project/README.md

 # 584_Midterm_1_Project

 The project explores three methods to predict which model generated a particular phrase - Logistic Regression, a pretrained model (we used BERT) and using LSTMs.
 Google drive links for the saved trained models for LSTM and BERT are given below.
-Ways to utilize these models are also presented below.
+Ways to utilize these trained models are also presented below.

 BERT trained model - [Drive link](https://drive.google.com/file/d/1IEPQqdtpMjXqp89rmzmV_5Otyf1l6KV4/view?pli=1)